 What other emergency contraception is available?

-The IUD (intrauterine device or coil) can be inserted into the womb to prevent implantation.
-It is effective up to 120 hrs (5 days) after unprotected sex.
+The IUD (intrauterine device or copper coil) can be inserted into the womb to prevent implantation.
+It is effective up to 120 hours (5 days) after unprotected sex, or 5 days after expected ovulation (egg release).
 It is the most effective form of emergency contraception, although can be harder to access than a pill.
-IUDs can be fitted by a trained healthcare professional at family planning clinics, sexual health clinics and some GP surgeries.
+IUDs can be fitted by a trained healthcare professional at sexual health clinics and some GP surgeries.